 Like the preceding stopper types, this one is relatively trouble-free, though sometimes the spring mechanism may wear out, requiring that you replace the stopper.

 A flip-it tub stopper is easily installed with no tools required.
 A toggle lever attached right to the top of the stopper is moved from side to side to close and open the stopper.
 To install this type of stopper, you just push it into the drain; the built-in O-rings hold it in place and make a watertight seal.Continue to 5 of 6 below.

 05 of 06

-This stopper operates by means of a plunger in the tub overflow pipe, which moves up and down to close and open the tub's drain pipe.
-The plunger is connected to the trip lever by means of a connecting rod found inside the overflow tube.
-With the trip lever down, the plunger is lifted up... and the drain is open; when the trip lever is up, the plunger is forced down and the drain is closed.
+This stopper operates using a plunger in the tub overflow pipe, which moves up and down to close and open the tub's drain pipe.
+The plunger is connected to the trip lever employing a connecting rod found inside the overflow tube.
+With the trip lever down, the plunger is lifted and the drain is open; when the trip lever is up, the plunger is forced down and the drain is closed.

 This stopper type is somewhat tricky to remove for cleaning, as it must be extracted by pulling it up through the overflow tube and out of the overflow plate.

 A variation of the type does not use a lever, but rather a twist cover on the overflow plate that rotates left and right to raise and lower the plunger.